Mr. Earl Nelson Sumpter age 73 of 1221 Cedarhurst Dr. Sanford, NC passed on Wednesday, September, 4, 2019 at Sanford Health & Rehabilitation.

 During the Eight pm. hour of Wednesday, on September 4, 2019, God dispatched His angels to go into Sanford Health & Rehabilitation, escorting him to his permanent home of peace and rest, and where the Saints that have gone on before him were there rejoicing and welcoming him home.

 He leaves to cherish his memories; a loving and devoted wife of 45 years; Kathy Veronica Sumpter of the home; three sons, Demetrius Nelson Sumpter of Olivia, Keith Andra Sumpter of Morrisville, and Nicholas Scott Sumpter (Shebeia) of Charlotte; two grandsons, DJ and King; five grand-duaghters, Jerraysheia, De’shele, Nia, Sa’llai, Laila; two great-grand-duaghters, Harmony and Ke’Siah; two former daughter-in-laws, Keisha and Nicole; two sister-in-laws, Robin, Angela, Janice, and Brenda, five brother-in-laws, Michael, Tom, Timothy, Eugene, and Wonderful; and a host of nieces, nephews, great nieces and nephews, and cousins and friends.

 Arrangements By: Knotts Funeral Home, Sanford

-To send flowers to the family or plant a tree in memory of Earl Nelson Sumpter, please visit our floral store.
+To send flowers to Earl's family, please visit our floral store.